MatthewKosloski/server-side-react/README.md

 An extremely simple server-side React example with Redux and React Router.

 ## Dependencies
-To install the dependencies, run `npm install`.
+- To install the dependencies, run `npm install`.
+- Nodemon needs to be installed globally, `npm install -g nodemon`.

 ## Development
 ```